Meridian Mall: Mid 2000s-2020s

 In 2004, Dick's Sporting Goods acquired and renamed all of the Galyan's stores.
 Two more changes came to the mall's anchors in 2006; first, in early 2006, Mervyn's closed all of its Michigan stores, and later the same year, Marshall Field's was one of several chains to be acquired and renamed by Macy's.
 Younkers expanded its presence at the mall in mid-2008 by moving its men's clothing, children's clothing, and furniture departments into the vacated Mervyn's space, while retaining women's clothing and accessories at the existing store.
 This two-store concept, referred to by parent company The Bon-Ton as a "dual anchor", alleviated the congested layout of the existing store, while allowing a greater variety of merchandise to be offered between the two locations.
 Steve & Barry's closed at the mall in September 2008.

 The former Meridian Mall Outer 6 AMC movie theater on the mall's periphery closed its doors on September 5, 2011.
 The theater reopened in December 2012 as Studio C!, offering drinks and made-to-order food ordered and served at patrons' seats.
 In late 2013, plans were approved to add H&M and Gordmans to the mall sometime in 2014.
 Planet Fitness and Shoe Carnival both opened in the Macy's wing in late 2013.
 On April 29, 2017, Gordmans closed their Meridian Mall location due to bankruptcy.
 Launch Trampoline Park was announced as its replacement in mid-2018.
 The Bon-Ton filed for bankruptcy in mid-2018, and began liquidation of all its stores, including both Younkers locations at Meridian Mall.
 In mid-2019, High Caliber Karting and Entertainment announced that it would open in the former Younkers Men's & Home store.
-In early 2020, Old Navy closed, and High Caliber plans to expand into the resulting vacancy.
+The complex features indoor kart racing, axe throwing, bowling, and arcade games as well as a bar and restaurant.
+High Caliber Karting & Entertainment expanded its complex at Meridian Mall into the former location of Old Navy in early 2020 after that chain closed its Meridian Mall store.

-On June 23, 2020, JCPenney announced that it would be closing as part of a plan to close 13 stores nationwide after filing for Chapter 11 bankruptcy.
+On June 23, 2020, JCPenney announced that it would be closing as part of a plan to close thirteen stores nationwide after filing for Chapter 11 bankruptcy.
 However, JCPenney cancelled the store's closing in early July.
+Bed Bath & Beyond closed in 2023 after filing for bankruptcy.
+In March 2024, Schuler Books' owners confirmed they would be relocating into the former Bed Bath & Beyond location.

+In February 2025, Ashley HomeStore announced that a location would be opened in May in the former Yonkers location.

+On May 30, 2025, the mall experienced a shooting in the parking lot outside of Dick's Sporting Goods in which 2 people sustained gunshot wounds.
+The suspect was arrested later on May 30 and was arraigned June 1 on counts of assault with intent to murder, carrying a concealed weapon and felony firearm.
+The suspect, a 19 year old woman has her bond set at 1 Million dollars according to the Ingham County District Court.